davidgasquez/handbook/content/governance.md

 - If you think politics is annoying, then it's because you're privileged enough for it to not matter.
 - Don't forget two things: your perception of reality has probably been at least a little manipulated, and your opponents are behaving the way they are based on a perception of reality that's different from your own.
   - What does this look/feel like to the people I don't know?
+- [Coordination](https://vitalik.ca/general/2020/09/11/coordination.html), the ability for large groups of actors to work together for their common interest, is one of the most powerful forces in the universe.
+It can be improved in many ways:
+  - Faster spread of information.
+  - Better norms that identify what behaviors are classified as cheating along with more effective punishments.
+  - Stronger and more powerful organizations.
+  - Tools like smart contracts that allow interactions with reduced levels of trust.
+  - Governance technologies (voting, shares, decision markets...)

 ### [Voting Theory](https://www.lesswrong.com/posts/D6trAzh6DApKPhbv4/a-voting-theory-primer-for-rationalists)